collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 In your editor you can see that new directory `src/clients/controller` has been created by the wizard.
 This is where we will implement the logic for our "controller" client.

-Now that everything are set up, we can go back to the implementation of our `controller` client.
+Now that everything is set up, we can go back to the implementation of our `controller` client.
 Let's then first restart our development server:

 ```
 npm run dev